Jatin-tec/Vesuvius-Scrolls/README.md

 ## Usage

 To train the model, simply run the `train.py` script.
-To test the model on the test set, run the `test.py` script.
+To test the model on the test set, run the `eval.py` script.
 The trained model will be saved in the `models` directory.

-## Credits

-- The dataset for this competition was provided by the [University of Oxford](https://www.ox.ac.uk/)
-- [Attention U-Net 3D](https://github.com/fepegar/attention-unet-3d) by Federico Pérez García
-- [ConvNext Networks](https://arxiv.org/pdf/2105.08050.pdf) by Anton Osokin, Philipp Krähenbühl, and Cordelia Schmid